jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 ```

 As usual, the naive mathematical derivation isn't always the most practically efficient.
-For more on this example, see a [2017 paper from Amos & Kolter](https://arxiv.org/abs/1703.00443) that derives forward- and reverse-mode rules for the more general inequality-constrained quadratic program using the Karush-Kuhn-Tucker (KKT) conditions, including a very efficient algorithm for the reverse-mode computation.
+For more on this example, see a [2017 paper from Amos & Kolter](https://arxiv.org/abs/1703.00443) that derives forward- and reverse-mode rules for the more general inequality-constrained quadratic program using the Karush-Kuhn-Tucker (KKT) conditions, including an efficient algorithm for the reverse-mode computation.
 You can compare the equations here to Eq (8) in that paper (by taking the case where there are no inequality constraints).